 Carl Green - Athletic Director GreenC3@fultonschools.org

-Mr. Carl Green, born in Miami, Florida is entering his 12th year in the educational field.
-A graduate of Creekside High School, Mr. Green grew up in the South Fulton community.
+Mr. Carl Green, born in Miami, Florida, is a graduate of Fulton County School System.
+Mr. Green grew up in the South Fulton community after moving from Florida.
 He played sports through the Fulton County Parks and Recreation system.
-After graduating from Florida A&M University with a Bachelor of Science in Business Administration, Mr. Green returned to Fulton County Schools and began his educational and coaching career at Creekside High School as a paraprofessional and assistant boys basketball coach.
-After 3 successful years at Creekside, Mr. Green matriculated to Hapeville Charter Career Academy as the Athletic Director and Boys Head Basketball Coach.
+Upon graduating from Florida Agricultural and Mechanical University with a Bachelor of Science in Business Administration, Mr. Green returned to Fulton County Schools.